How to Wholesale Real Estate: Example Deal

 How many homes do you think you can sell for $.50 on the dollar?

-Once you get that first deal completed you’ll have confidence and experience to pull from.
+Once you get that first wholesaling real estate deal completed you’ll have confidence and experience to pull from in future deals.
 Overtime your business will improve and you just may become a wholesaling king doing 5-10 deals per month.

 Not a bad income to live off of.